Wondering "Do I need an attorney for a foreclosure?" Then read on for everything you need to know about when to hire a foreclosure lawyer.

 For instance, if you just want to remain in the home during the foreclosure process, you probably don’t need to hire a lawyer.
 You still own the property and can remain in your home up until the foreclosure sale is completed and the new owner takes title to the property.

-There are two intermediary options short of a full-blown legal fight that you should be aware of.
+There are two intermediary options short of hiring a foreclosure attorney for a full-blown legal fight that you should be aware of.

 If you want some extra time in the home before the foreclosure is finalized, one option is to submit a loss mitigation application to your loan servicer.